 I simply love this article.
 The author’s combination of deep technical perspective and delightfully quirky sense of humor makes an ideal combination for discussing computerized bicycles in the pages of an information-dense industry trade journal.
 I’ve always looked at this as one of the BEHEMOTH’s journalistic highlights.

-A little more context on the Grey Poupon quote (and the artwork at right by Tom Barrett): during RAGBRAI 1991, with ten thousand cyclists pedaling across Iowa, I was pretty much trailing the pack as usual.
+A little more context on the Grey Poupon quote (and the artwork above by Tom Barrett): during RAGBRAI 1991, with ten thousand cyclists pedaling across Iowa, I was pretty much trailing the pack as usual.
 In my rearview mirror, I saw someone rapidly gaining on me… and within moments he had decelerated to match my slow uphill trundling.
 Sleek and slick, his bike outfitted with aero components, he was at the other end of the cycling power-to-weight spectrum.

 Without breaking a smile, he spoke in a suave upper-crust British accent: “Pardon me.
 Do you have any Grey Poupon?”